Chamaecyparis, False cypress: planting, pruning and caring for

 This plant is generally very easy to grow.

-To create a clipped Chamaecyparis hedge, space young plants 80–100 cm apart and up to 2 m if it is a windbreak left in free habit.
+To create a clipped Chamaecyparis hedge, space young plants 80 to 100 cm apart and up to 2 m apart if used as a windbreak left in natural habit.

-- Immerse the pot in a bucket of water to thoroughly moisten it.
+- Dip the pot in a bucket of water to soak it well.

 - Dig a wide hole at least three times wider than the rootball because roots remain fairly superficial and spread widely.